Jamie-Morr/SEM-Group/use-cases/use-case-4.md

 ### Primary Actor

-HR Advisor.
+Data analyst.

 ### Trigger

-A request for finance information is sent to HR.
+A request for population information is sent to Data analyst.

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
+1. User request population information for a given choice.
-2. HR advisor captures name of the role to get salary information for.
+2. Data analyst generates population of the selected choice to get population information for.
-3. HR advisor extracts current salary information of all employees of the given role.
-4. HR advisor provides report to finance.
+3. Data analyst provides reports to world health organization.

 ## EXTENSIONS

-3. **Role does not exist**:
+3. **Population data does not exist**:
-    1. HR advisor informs finance no role exists.

 ## SUB-VARIATIONS